 Roof bags are typically made from heavy-duty waterproof textiles.
 They can be easily mounted by a single person since they are not too heavy and they can come with a carrying capacity of around 15 cubic feet.
 The main advantages of roof bags include:

 - A lightweight profile recommended for easy setup using securing straps

 - Up to 16 cubic feet of extra carrying capacity

 - Compatible with a large number of hatchbacks, SUVs, sedans and other vehicles

 - Waterproof protection

 - Softer materials recommended for objects that might be oddly shaped, such as musical instruments

-- Can be folded easily to take up minimal space when not in use
+- Can be folded easily or removed to take up minimal space when not in use

 - Adjustable fit on many types of roof racks or rooftop baskets

 - Aerodynamic construction to reduce air friction while driving as much as possible